 This operational planning strategy helps managers with not only monthly planning but also the daily planning of the workforce.
 Automating the scheduling process gives managers more time to spend on training and coaching associates thereby making better use of their time.
 This allows them to make schedules in advance and that too with minimal or no errors.
 Managers can staff to meet customer needs, stay within defined budgets, and have well-trained, well-informed and more engaged associates driving sales.
 Competent and engaged store associates can impart their energy to knowledgeable, engaged, enthusiastic customers driving higher sales.
 The overall results?
 Higher customer retention, reduced employee turnover, higher employee happiness, increased productivity and robust growth in topline and bottomline of the business.

-Widget Brain’s AI-driven scheduling automation helps retailers improve employee happiness, increase business performance and maximise compliance across all stores present all around the world.
-We help retailers make rosters that fully comply with labour laws, avoid lost sales and respect employee preferences.
-Our AI services allow retailers to maximise the potential of store employees, giving them more opportunities to make their customers happier, while also improving margins and making scheduling feel like a breeze.
-Since 2015, Widget Brain has been helping some of the world’s best retailers and restaurants improve store-level execution and drive quantifiable business value and significant ROI.
+Widget Brain’s AI-driven scheduling automation helps grocers improve employee happiness, increase business performance and maximise compliance across all stores present all around the world.
+We help grocers make rosters that fully comply with labour laws, avoid lost sales and respect employee preferences.
+Our AI services allow grocers to maximise the potential of store employees, giving them more opportunities to make their customers happier, while also improving margins and making scheduling feel like a breeze.
+Since 2015, Widget Brain has been helping some of the world’s best grocers and restaurants improve store-level execution and drive quantifiable business value and significant ROI.

 Widget Brain is headquartered in Rotterdam, Netherlands and has offices in Burlington (USA) and Canberra (Australia), with additional partner networks across the globe.

 Widget Brain in the Dutch Financial Times!
 The Dutch newspaper interviewed us about our product, growth and culture.
 Read more about it here.